Language Learning

 Project Lead: Carrie Demmans Epp (PhD Work)

-Collaborators: Stephen Tsourounis, Justin Djordjevic, Christopher Arnold, & Semaphore (Faculty of Information, University of Toronto)
+Collaborators: Stephen Tsourounis, Justin Djordjevic, Christopher Arnold, and Semaphore (Faculty of Information, University of Toronto)

 Publications & Presentations: